 Gambling in South Africa

-We would like to cover only aspect of lotteries, as it's the most interesting for us - players.
+We would like to cover the only aspect of lotteries, as it's the most interesting for us - players.
 National Lottery was established in 2000, and as it occurs by 2012 has generated over R 4,7 billion.
 It was possible because of the most known games - Lotto and Powerball.
-Lotto is the most popular game, but Powerball has fastest growth rate with rising payouts.
-Lottery is operated on behalf of government license.
+Lotto is the most popular game, but Powerball has the fastest growth rate with rising payouts.
+The lottery is operated on behalf of a government license.
 This license is given for seven years, so current operator called Ithuba will be holding lottery till 2022.

 The difference between Lottery and casinos is that it generates some fund for charity.
-Agreed percentage of sales is paid to National Lottery Distribution Trust Fund.
+The agreed percentage of sales is paid to the National Lottery Distribution Trust Fund.
 Money is distributed for sports, art, culture, child welfare, medical and charities.

 What's interesting lottery category in gambling will be the slowest growing.
-It may be because of non instant play.
-In the casino you play and get winnings immediately.
+It may be because of non-instant play.
+In the casino, you play and get winnings immediately.
 Playing Lotto you must wait for the results.
-Ithubaseems to start fighting this problem with introducing new faster animated computerised draws and new game called Rapido with every 5 minutes draw - all day long.
+Ithuba seems to start fighting this problem by introducing new faster animated computerized draws and a new game called Rapido with every 5 minutes draw - all day long.

 Gambling in Nigeria

-Situation is quite twisted in this country, mainly with online gambling.
-Thera are only 3 licensed land based casinos in Nigeria.
+The situation is quite twisted in this country, mainly with online gambling.
+There are only 3 licensed land-based casinos in Nigeria.
 They can operate up to 15 hours per day.

-There are many illegal, unlicensed casinos in Nigeria, that are constantly being shut downby government.
+There are many illegal, unlicensed casinos in Nigeria, which are constantly being shut down by the government.
 They compete with these that are licensed and limit the size of legal income, and taxes.

 It is not legal to wager sports too but there are many sports betting sites available.